Skip to content

 Can you imagine a more liberal-artsy sentiment?
 It really resonated with me.
 It means the process of inquiry never really stops because each answer begets another question.
 Little kids know this.

 My San Pedro exploration unfolded in much this way.
 For example, “How did being bullied as a kid shape who I am now?” is a challenging question, and you could spend all day answering it.
-But say you land on something like, “It made me fear conflict.”
+But say you land on something like, “It made me feel weak.”

 Isn’t that the more important question in the here and now?
 But unless you’re some sort of guru, you can’t skip the questions that lead you there.
-San Pedro helped create the stillness and focus I needed to explore a good question long enough to arrive at a great one.
+San Pedro helped create the stillness and focus I needed to explore a question long enough to arrive at the real one.

 Final Thoughts

 One of the iconic moments in The Matrix is when Neo is offered the choice of the blue pill or the red pill.
 The blue pill lets him stay in the Matrix, a computer-generated world indistinguishable from our own.
-The red pill will reveal the real world, in which human energy is harvested by sentient robots while their brains are occupied by the Matrix.
+The red pill will reveal the real world in all its awfulness — one in which human energy is harvested by sentient robots while their brains are occupied by the Matrix.

 This goes straight to the thematic core of the story.
 If the world you live in was nice but fake, and the real world was a hellscape, what would you choose?

 We [probably] aren’t in this situation, but we are surrounded by artifice.
 Our attention is more seized than given freely.
 Experiences are carefully engineered.
 Opinion > fact.
 On and on.
 Frankly, I don’t think we can put the toothpaste back in the tube, and that it’s only going to get worse.
-I don’t know that we’re necessarily on a downward trendline, but at a minimum, we’re in a trough, and for all we know, it could last a century.
-(Bear in mind I write dystopian, too.)
+I don’t know that we’re necessarily on a downward trend overall, but we’re certainly in a trough, and it might last decades or centuries.
+(Did I mention I write dystopian, too?)

 My point is, I think we need to give ourselves and each other a lot more grace.
 We’re all hypocrites on some level.
 We all feel trapped in some way.
 We’re all scared of something.
 We all lie to ourselves.
 We all react to internal narratives.

-In the end, all San Pedro really did was expand my awareness of the present moment.
-It’s a shortcut to that end.
+In the end, all San Pedro really did was expand my awareness.
+Of the present.
+Of myself.
+Certainly of epiphytes.
+It can be a shortcut to that end, but you have to lean way, way in.
 If you’re really good at meditating or can get super deep into yoga, then you got there the harder, healthier, and more rewarding way.
 If you’re like me and can’t make it even one minute without having a thought that you follow or react to, something like San Pedro might be helpful.

 But I still can’t say for certain which pill I’d take.